Trump angers France and Britain with his NRA speech

 "They took their time and gunned them down one by one -- boom, come over here, boom, come over here, boom," he said.

-The Élysée palace issued a statement Saturday that said, "France expresses its firm disapproval of President Trump's remarks ... and calls for the respect of the memory of the victims."
+"France expresses its firm disapproval of President Trump's remarks ... and calls for the respect of the memory of the victims," it said.

 Francois Hollande, who was the French President during the 2015 attacks, tweeted Saturday:

-Note: Correction: A previous version of this story misstated the source of France's comments.
-The comments came from the French foreign ministry.
-It also incorrectly stated when Charlie Falconer was a UK Cabinet minister.
-He served as Lord Chancellor from 2003 until 2007, and Secretary of State for Justice in 2007.